 While most lenders will make decisions based on the 28/36% rule, it's also important to consider other factors when determining how much house to buy.
 If you have a lifestyle where you spend a lot on entertainment, travel, or services such as memberships and/or high-speed internet, your living expenses may require you to borrow less money.
 You have to be able to pay the monthly mortgage payment, of course!

-When in doubt, always examine your budget before making any decisions on how much a bank is offering to lend you for your home loan.
-As an example, if your lender pre-approved you for a $300,000 loan, and assume your interest rate was 3.22% with a 30-year term.
+When in doubt, always examine your budget before deciding how much a bank is offering to lend you for your home loan.
+For example, if your lender pre-approved you for a $300,000 loan and assume your interest rate was 3.22% with a 30-year term.
 Adding in an estimated $55 monthly homeowner's insurance payment and a $645 property tax rate, this would put you at $2,000 per month for your mortgage.

 This is why it's crucial to review your budget in its entirety while determining how much house you can afford.

 It's wise to pay off as much of your other debt as possible before buying a house.
 Other debt includes car loans, credit card debt, and student loans.
 Paying off your debts has an added benefit of raising your credit scores, which will encourage mortgage lenders to give you better rates, and by being in less debt, you can afford more home.